nevil2/cams-website/src/lib/content/home.md

 </div>

-<center>The software is licenced or provided to Climbing Clubs free of charge</center>

 <center>We are not a commercial organisation and do not make money from this venture</center>

+<center>All software is licenced or provided to Climbing Clubs free of charge</center>

 <center>Individual clubs generate income from their guidebook publications and huts</center>